NETWAYS/foreman-training/architecture/02_smart_proxy.md

 * Libvirt:
  * not for productive use
- * uses virsh to manage dnsmasq for libvirt
+ * uses libvirt API to manage dnsmasq for libvirt

 ~~~SECTION:notes~~~